The Bankrate promise

 - Standard (or Regular)

-Those with more pre-existing conditions are usually placed in the lower-tier classifications, resulting in a higher premium or even coverage denial.
-The higher your perceived risk due to pre-existing conditions, the more expensive your premium rate will be.
-However, certain pre-existing conditions are considered higher risk than others.
-To determine the severity of your condition, insurance carriers will assess each case based on the following criteria:
+Those with more pre-existing conditions are typically placed in the lower-tier classifications, resulting in a higher premium or even coverage denial.
+To determine your risk level, insurance carriers will assess each case based on the following criteria:

 What kind of life insurance can I get with a pre-existing condition?

-While life insurance companies can increase rates or deny coverage based on pre-existing conditions, there are still policies available to high-risk life insurance candidates.
-The following are just some of the life insurance solutions available for those with pre-existing conditions.
+While life insurance companies can charge higher premiums or deny coverage based on pre-existing conditions, there may still be policies available to high-risk life insurance candidates.
+The following are just some of the potential solutions available for those searching for life insurance with pre-existing conditions.

 Guaranteed issue life insurance